 You cannot skip a museum when you are on your vacation in the United Kingdom, the museum hold a corner stone in their culture and this beautiful place Is worth giving your time.
 This museum is divided into 2 parts the royal museum building and the newer Scottish gallery wing.
 If you want to get rid of the famous Scottish rain without spending a single penny(yes this is free) this a solid gateway for you.
 It will be my personal recommendation to carry yourself a map otherwise you will get lost and wear your most comfortable shoes because there is a lot to explore.

-The museum opens daily from 10 am to 5 pm you can visit their official website for more accurate hours, this place is free you can directly enter here no reservations required and on an average you will spend 2-3 hours in this place.
+The museum opens daily from 10 am to 5 pm you can visit their official website for more accurate hours, this place is free you can directly enter here no reservations are required, and on average you will spend 2-3 hours in this place.
+If you are a fan of free attractions like National museum of Scotland, you’ll enjoy exploring our guide on London for free-Top 10 things to Do.

 7. Greyfriars Kirkyard and Greyfriars Bobby